silevitch/GuardBear/README.md

 ![GuardBear Traffic Flow](https://raw.githubusercontent.com/silevitch/GuardBear/main/GuardBear.png)

-You will create a CNAME that is named *3rdparty.guardbear.example.com* that points to a GuardBear proxy that will forward traffic to *3rdparty.com*.
+You will create a cname that is named *3rdparty.guardbear.example.com* that points to a GuardBear proxy that will forward traffic to *3rdparty.com*.
 On *example.com*, you will change the references to *3rdparty.com* to *3rdparty.guardbear.example.com*.

 When GuardBear sees a cookie being set from *3rdparty.com*, it will change it's domain to *3rdparty.guardbear.example.com* along with making a second cookie that is prefixed with "guardbear_".
 These new cookies tell GuardBear which cookies belong to the 3rd party.